-Next Thursday it will be a very important day.
+Next Thursday it will be a crucial day.
 Officially it is known as Tłusty Czwartek (Fat Thursday, the last Thursday before Ash Wednesday), unofficially Doughnut Day.
-For some of people it may be very sad day.
-I remember once I was in a mood for a croissant with chocolate from my favourite bakery, but it was Fat Thursday, so the only thing you can buy are doughnuts with different filling and chrusty/faworki (I will tell you about them in few days).
-That is it, nothing else, even though normally a choice is pretty big.
-All grocery shops, super markets and probably even smallest shops will be selling doughnuts this day.
-Your employer will probably supply you with at least one doughnut, and your coworkers with a few more.
-If anybody will call you on the phone, they will ask “How many doughnuts have you already eaten?” and at the end of the day, you will take a part in a contest who ate more doughnuts.
+For some of the people, it may be an unfortunate day.
+I remember once I was in a mood for a croissant with chocolate from my favorite bakery, but it was Fat Thursday, so the only thing you can buy are doughnuts with different filling and chrusty/faworki (I will tell you about them in few days).
+That is it, nothing else, even though usually a choice is pretty big.
+All grocery shops, supermarkets, and probably even smallest stores will be selling doughnuts this day.
+Your employer will perhaps supply you with at least one doughnut, and your coworkers with a few more.
+If anybody calls you on the phone, they will ask “How many doughnuts have you already eaten?” and at the end of the day, you will take part in a contest who ate more doughnuts.

-Apparently doughnuts have been known in Poland since the Middle Ages.
+Apparently, doughnuts have been known in Poland since the Middle Ages.
 They are a deep-fried piece of dough filled with jam or other fillings and glazed or sprinkled with icing sugar.
-The most traditional filling is a rose petal jam, but you can fill them with any kind of jam.
-Less traditional fillings are – custard, chocolate or liqueur.
+The most traditional mixture is a rose petal jam, but you can fill them with any kind of jam.
+Less conventional fillings are – custard, chocolate or liqueur.

 pączek – (singular) doughnut

 Polish doughnuts - Pączki